 Still, there are those weeks where finding the time isn’t necessarily the issue.
 If you’re up all night with a sick child, or an impromptu work trip leaves you high and dry for a gym, your Plan B is the next best thing you can do.
 Here are some common disruptions and a possible Plan B:

 - Unplanned work trip = Pack workout clothes, do bodyweight exercises

 - Lack of Sleep = Shorten duration and/or intensity, if a morning workout is planned then sleep in and workout later in the day

 - Stuck at home (sick kid, weather, etc,) = Workout video from Fitness Blender, my Strongher in :30 e-book

 - Sick, but not that sick = Shorten duration and intensity, take a long walk instead

 - Stuck at the office = Focus on sitting as little as you can (Click here for ideas), consider shortening your workout but still doing it, look at a time later in the week

 You’ll become more comfortable with looking for alternatives and recognizing your personal roadblocks that arise more often than others.
 Above all, keep your big picture goals and actions at the forefront.
 One missed workout won’t make a difference in the long run, but letting your entire week be thrown off and feeling guilty for not achieving your Plan A, will never get you to your goals and will only stress you out.

 What’s your biggest roadblock when it comes to consistency with your workouts?
 Comment below!

 If you’d like guidance in setting your SMART goals, and accountability from a personal cheerleader, let’s talk!
-My 4-week Kickstarter Program is centered around you.
+Health Coaching is centered around you.
 Together we will discuss your goals and set a game plan so you know what to do and how to do it.
 Email me and let’s get started!